Teriks/debian_docker_firestorm_build/README.md

 6. Wait a (really) long time for it to build.
 The first run of build.sh builds a docker image and compiles inside it, following builds use the already built image from your local docker registry.

 5. `firestorm-source/build-linux-x86_64/newview` will contain the build artifacts.

+# On Windows

+The build works with git-bash (MINGW64) and Cygwin bash on Windows with Docker for Windows installed.

+A caveat is that the build artifacts will be owned by 'Administrators', because Windows cannot handle permissions correctly for files in a volume mounted from the host machine.

+Everything in the mounted volume is owned by 'root' from the containers point of view.